The Myths of 12 Step Programs

 The myths about 12 step programs are as almost as old as the program.
-This blog will clarify what recovery groups are - and what they aren't so you can decide for yourself.
+This blog clarifies what recovery groups are - and what they aren't so you can decide for yourself.

 These groups aren't for everyone.
-But, for unique support and individualized recovery, they can be a lifesaver.
+But, for those struggling with addiction or dysfunctional relationship behavior, they can be a lifesaver.

 Of course, I cannot speak to the quality of each group because that would be impossible.
 This blog will address what is the truth about 12 step programs versus what is myth.
 Try not to judge one meeting.
 Members recommend attending at least six different meetings before making a decision.
 Each meeting has a different format and flavor.
 Decide for yourself after reading this - and if you dare - try a meeting!